ajimeneo/dataproc-bigdata/sections/02-PuttingAllTogether.md

 ![Kibana](/images/90-elasticsearch.png)

-That's not really what we wanted because in order to make a map visualization, that is, to allow kibana to evaluate lat and long fields and treat them as geolocaltion points drawable on a map, it is mandatory those fields to be of type geo_point ( this is a "proprietary" type in kibana ).
+That's not really what we wanted because in order to make a map visualization, that is, to allow kibana to evaluate lat and long fields and treat them as geolocaltion points drawable on a map, it is mandatory those fields to be of type geo_point  ( this is a "proprietary" type in kibana ) instead of type "text".

 So, how can we force, elasticsearch to translate them into such geo_points ?
 Templates come to our rescue.
 Templates is the way to give format to the ingested data.
 So, execute this [code template](/scripts/geoLocationKibanaMapping.json) on kibana Dev Tools > Console